LaurentClaessens/ex_generics/README.txt

 As it, it does not work because of the type erasure : the type 'T' is not available at runtime.

+The trick is to take track of the type parameter in a protected variable 'type'.
+The constructor of MyClass<T ...> cannot do it itself, one again because of type erasure (this.type=T does not work).
+This is the constructor of the derived class that furnish the correct class parameter to the constructor.

 [1]  If you need a licence, take this one :  http://fr.wikipedia.org/wiki/WTFPL